junxit/us-congress-bills-112/metadata.md

 - 2011-06-13 — Introduced in House
 - 2011-06-13 — Introduced in House
 - 2011-06-13 — Referred to the House Committee on Natural Resources.
+- 2011-06-14 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2011-06-16 — Subcommittee Hearings Held.
+- 2011-07-13 — Committee Consideration and Mark-up Session Held.
+- 2011-07-13 — Ordered to be Reported by the Yeas and Nays: 28 - 14.
+- 2011-07-13 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2011-10-14 — Placed on the Union Calendar, Calendar No. 165.
+- 2011-10-14 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-249.
+- 2011-10-14 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-249.